-This article is sponsored by Resource Guru.
+This article on capacity planning is sponsored by Resource Guru.

 Not that long ago, a project manager – who, for the purposes of this article has asked to remain anonymous – was planning out Phase 2 of her project.